RaccoonCH/Rakkit/docs/graphql/start/bootstrap.md

 ## Create Executable Schema

-To create an executable schema from type and resolver definitions, we need to use the `buildSchema` function.
+To create an executable schema from type and resolver definitions, we need to use the `Rakkit.start` method.
-It takes a configuration object as a parameter and returns a promise of a `GraphQLSchema` object.
+It takes a configuration object as a parameter and then you can access to the schema by `Rakkit.MetadataStorage.Gql.Schema`.

 In the configuration object you must provide a `resolvers` property, which can be an array of resolver classes: